ArchiveTeam/warrior-dockerfile/README.md

 ### Podman Compose

-Podman Compose works almost identically to Docker's version but watchtowerr is not the recommended auto-update method.
+Podman Compose works almost identically to Docker's version but watchtower is not the recommended auto-update method.
 To achive a similar effect:
 #### One Time Setup
 1. (as root) Set up the base systemd unit file for containers:
 `sudo /usr/local/bin/podman-compose systemd --action create-unit`